IsMShmily/blogs_service/ReadMe.md

 ├─ LICENSE
 ├─ ReadMe.md
 ├─ app.js
 ```

 ---

-### start up
+### Getting Started

-By default, your computer has installed Nodejs Vue MongoDB and code editor and other environments.
-Please refer to the configuration of my environment:
+By default, your computer should have Nodejs, Vue, MongoDB, and a code editor installed.
+Please refer to my environment configuration:

 ```
 Nodejs: v18.18.0